In this post

 Whether you're optimizing an AI system for customer support or developing domain-specific AI applications, AutoEval provides a robust mechanism for measuring performance.

 The AutoEval launch post has more context on what and why.
-Keep reading for more about the how.
+This post covers the how.

 The AutoEval platform is accessible both via UI console on https://lastmileai.dev, and API (Python, Node, REST).
 In this guide we'll use the Python SDK.